intelcoder/toon-server/README.md

-# toon-server
+# Toon-Server

-Toon-Server is automated webtoon storage server
+Toon-Server is automated webtoon storage server that scrape webtoon data from the major webtoon site.